elatov/elatov.github.io/_posts/2020-04-09-adding-a-node-to-a-kubernetes-cluster-with-kubeadm.md

 Run 'kubectl get nodes' on the control-plane to see this node join the cluster.
 ```

-I quiered the master and I was able to see the node:
+I queried the master and I was able to see the node:

 ```bash
 > k get nodes